 The organisational review, alongside the continual targeting of savings and the deferral of activity into future years to reflect the latest Programme schedule meant that the Delivery Authority was able to return over £5m of funding through the Supplementary Estimate process.
 This exceeded the £2m savings targeted to the Delivery Authority by the R&R Programme Board.
-Our full financial performance data is contained within our financial statements and supporting notes on pages 62 to 81.
+Our full financial performance data is contained within our financial statements and supporting notes.